 Kim Kardashian takes on the case of Kevin Keith case in new podcast 'The System'

-Kim Kardashian launched a podcast, The System, to focus on wrongful convictions and picked a notorious Ohio case for her first episodes.
+Kim Kardashian launched a podcast, The System, to focus on wrongful convictions and picked a notorious Ohio case with a significant Canton connection for her first episodes.

 The podcast, which streams on Spotify, delves into the case of Kevin Keith, who was convicted in a triple slaying in Bucyrus in 1994.
 Three others were wounded.